chiomajoshua/SalesApp/README.md

 ﻿﻿# SalesApp Web Documentation

-Welcome to the documentation for our ASP.NET Core MVC project!
+Welcome to the documentation to our ASP.NET Core MVC project!
 This guide provides a comprehensive overview of the project's structure, architecture, and key components.
 Whether you're a developer contributing or a team member seeking understanding, you're in the right place.
 Please note that this is a POC(not working as expected) but this I believe is an efficient way to solve the problem statement

 ## Database